alicevision/AliceVision/README.md

  - Meshroom provides a command line to launch all the steps of the pipeline.
  - Meshroom is written in python and can be used to create your own python scripts to customize the pipeline or create custom automation.

-The Meshroom User Interface rely on Qt and PySide.
+The User Interface of Meshroom relies on Qt and PySide.
 The Meshroom engine and command line has no dependency to Qt.

 ## Contact